openjournals/jose-papers/README.md

-# jose-papers
+# JOSE Papers
-Accepted JOSE papers
+Accepted papers for the Journal of Open Source Education: http://jose.theoj.org